laynef/LaravelPlusPlus/README.md

 ## Php Unit tests

 By default the tests check the format of the response and the status code.
+You must provide request params for your store method and update method based on the fillable option in your model.
+They are at the top of the file with TODOS.
 There are tests for the querystrings.
 That you can update.
 The include querystring test must be updated based on your schema.
 Replace `$include_options = false;` With `$include_options = '(string of associated model names comma separated)'`;